ucf-icorps/i-corps-left-hand-syllabus/chapter5/pre-class.md

 ### Conduct Interviews

-Talk to at least 10-15 potential customers and channel partners (Salesman, OEMs distributors, etc.)
+Talk to at least 10-15 potential customers

 ### Reading/Viewing